Shawn-Nichol/AndroidKotlinGuide/Dependency Injection/Overview.md

 ```

 ## Automated dependency Injection
-The previous exmaples are refereed to dependency injection by hand, or manual dependency injection.
+The previous exmaples are refered to as dependency injection by hand, or manual dependency injection.

-- For big apps, taking al l the dependencies and connectin them correctly can require a large amount of boilerplate code.
+- For big apps, taking all the dependencies and connecting them correctly can require a large amount of boilerplate code.
 In a multi-layered architecture, in order to create an object for a top layer, you have to provide all the depenedcies of the layers below it.
-As a concrete example, to build a real car you migh need an engine a transmission, a chassis and other parts; and an engine in turn needs cylinders and spark plugs.
+As a concrete example, to build a real car you might need an engine a transmission, a chassis and other parts; and an engine in turn needs cylinders and spark plugs.

-- When you're nota ble to construct dependencies before passing them in - for examole when using lazy insinitlizatino or scoping object to flow of your app you need to write and maintain a custom container or graph of dependencies that managges the lifetimes of your dpenedencies in memory.
+- When you're notable to construct dependencies before passing them in - for example when using lazy insinitlization or scoping object to flow of your app you need to write and maintain a custom container or graph of dependencies that manages the lifetimes of your dependencies in memory.

-THere are libraires that solve this probelm by automatin th e process of creating an dprovidng dependencies.
-They fit into tow categories.
+There are libraires that solve this problem by automating the process of creating and providng dependencies.
+They fit into two categories.
 - Reflectino-bases solutions that connect dependencies at runtime.
 - Static solutions that generate the codes to connect depenedenceis at compile time.

 Dagger is a popular dependency injection library for Java, Kotlin and Android that is maintaned by Google.
-Dagger facilitates uisn DI in your app by creating and managinthe graph aof dependencies for you.
-It provides fully static and compile-time dependeencies addressing many o fthe development and perfromance issues of relection-bases solutions such as Guice.
+Dagger facilitates using DI in your app by creating and managing the graph of dependencies for you.
+It provides fully static and compile-time dependencies addressing many of the development and perfromance issues of relection-bases solutions such as `Guice`.

 ## Alternatives to dependency injection
 An alternative to dependency injectin is using a service locator.
-The service locator design patter aslo improves decoup0ling of classes from concrete dependencies.
-You createa  classsknown as the service locator that creates an stores dependencies and then provide s those dependencies on demand.
+The service locator design patter aslo improves decoupling of classes from concrete dependencies.
+You createa  classsknown as the service locator that creates an stores dependencies and then provides those dependencies on demand.

 ## Alertantives to dependency injection
 An alternative to dependency injection is using a service locator.
 The service locator design patter also improves decoupling of classses from concrete dependencies.
-You create a a class known as the service locator that createws and stores dependencies and then provides those dependencies on demand.
+You create a class known as the service locator that creates and stores dependencies and then provides those dependencies on demand.

 ```
 object ServiceLocator {